couchbase/cbft/DESIGN.md

 * a splitting of logical index definitions into PIndexes;
 * and, an assignment of PIndexes to cbft nodes.

-## Individual cbft janitors see the plan was changed and try to
+## cbft Janitors Wake Up To Clean Up The Mess

-   "cleanup the mess" to match the latest plan.
+Individual cbft janitors on the cbft nodes (there's just one so far in this simple case) are awoken due to the Cfg change subscriptions (previous step UP0) and create or shutdown any process-local PIndex instances as appropriate.

-Individual cbft janitors on the cbft nodes (there's just one so far in this simple case) are awoken due to the Cfg change (previous step UP0) and create or shutdown any process-local PIndex instances as appropriate.
+That is, a cbft janitor will try to make cbft process-local changes on the cbft node to reflect the latest plan.

 ## A PIndex instance creates DCP feeds